 Why do I need to have a separate "Excavation Permit" along with a separate excavation bond and fee to install a water service?

-- The excavation permit and associated bond and fee cover the excavation work connected with installing a water service - i.e. the removal and replacement of the street and sidewalk.
-This permit is issued by the Private Development/Right-of-Way Division of the Engineering Department, and is issued at the same time you pull your Water Permit.
+The excavation permit and associated bond and fee cover the excavation work connected with installing a water service - i.e. the removal and replacement of the street and sidewalk.
+This permit is issued by the General Engineering Private Development Division of the Public Works Department, and is issued at the same time you pull your Water Permit.

 How do I get started?

-- Stop by the Engineering Counter on the second floor of Fullerton City Hall, and ask to speak to a representative from Water System Management.
+Stop by the Engineering Counter on the second floor of Fullerton City Hall, and ask to speak to a representative from Public Works Department Water Division.

 Or, if you prefer, call us at (714) 738-6887 and we'll be happy to go over our requirements.

 We hope this information has answered some of your questions about water service in the City of Fullerton.
 For a full list of Water Utility fees, or for any additional questions, visit or call:

 Public Works Department